 The first law offers increased immunity to first responders who administer Narcan, a popular “anti-overdose” medication.
-These are people like police officers, paramedics, needle exchange program workers, and many others who interact frequently with heroin and painkiller addicts.
+These are people like police officers, paramedics, needle exchange program workers, and many others who frequently interact with heroin and painkiller addicts.

-Gov. Christie, in a statement, had the following to say about Narcan –
+Gov. Christie, in a statement, had the following to say about Narcan:

 The third law requires state jails to offer addiction and mental health services to inmates.
 Inmates will now be offered treatment by “the agency with the most appropriate expertise and experience” (Bill S-2380).

-Michael Botticelli, the new White House Drug Czar, had the following to say about recent changes in how America is treating addiction –
+Michael Botticelli, the new White House Drug Czar, had the following to say about recent changes in how America is treating addiction.

 The Future of N.J.
 Drug Policy

-Speaking of the continued work Botticelli mentioned above, New Jersey has many more drug reform bills currently in the state legislator.
+Speaking of the continued work Botticelli mentioned above, New Jersey currently has many more drug reform bills in the state legislator.

-This would require general practitioners to inform patients of the dangers inherent to various prescription drugs (notably many opioids).
+- S-2366: It would require general practitioners to inform patients of the dangers inherent to various prescription drugs (notably many opioids).

-This would increase New Jersey state funding for addiction prevention by $5 million.
+- S-2368: Would increase New Jersey state funding for addiction prevention by $5 million.

-These would require all physicians to register for the Prescription Monitoring Program.
+- S-1998 & A-3129: Require all physicians to register for the Prescription Monitoring Program.
 This allows law enforcement to identify addicts going to multiple doctors and doctors who are overprescribing opioids.

-These would create a Statewide Opioid Law Enforcement Task Force.
+- S-2372 & A-1436: These would create a Statewide Opioid Law Enforcement Task Force.
 Their job would be to investigate and prosecute those involved in the distribution of opioids.

-These would found the Behavioral Health Insurance Claim Advocacy Program, which would offer assistance and advocacy with insurance claims for those seeking addiction or mental illness treatment.
+- S-324 & A-2266: These would found the Behavioral Health Insurance Claim Advocacy Program, which would offer assistance and advocacy with insurance claims for those seeking addiction or mental illness treatment.